• Skip to primary navigation

 Breaded artichoke hearts frying in skillet.

-To pan fry, bring a skillet to a medium high heat with about a half inch of canola oil (or other high heat oil).
+To pan fry, bring a skillet to a medium high heat with about a half inch of avocado oil (or other high heat oil).

 Fry for 5 to 6 minutes, turning occasionally with tongs for even browning.